Become a Premium Member to enjoy our entire library of creative printables and guided art videos!

 Watercolor art ideas for kids using simple art supplies you already have at home.
 Plus, download the free 5-page printable guide!

-There is so much you can do with a simple watercolor paint box!
+There is so much you can do with a simple watercolor palette!
 From watercolor resist art and paper plate flowers to butterfly symmetry prints and starry night sky art, just about any watercolor technique or activity can be done with the simplest of watercolor paint sets.

-I’m going to start by sharing the materials you’ll need to get started (not many!) and a video overview of the ideas.
-I’ll also outline the activities with brief instructions and share a free printable that you can download and print out.
+First, we’ll share the materials you’ll need to get started (not many!) and a video overview of the ideas.
+And don’t forget to download the free printable that you can print out!

 MATERIALS

-*We use and show a couple of our favorite Faber-Castell watercolor paint sets in this post, the Connector Paint Box Watercolor Set and this Watercolor Paint Set with Brush
+*In the video, we show a couple of our favorite Faber-Castell watercolor paint sets, the Connector Paint Box Watercolor Set and Watercolor Paint Set with Brush.
+For more of our paint recommendations, check out: The Best Paints for Kids

 Watch the video above to see these 12 watercolor art projects in action or head straight to the photos and instructions below.